Generation Jones is the largest generation you may never have heard of, and it may be the last generation to stand against socialism.

 As tiring as it is to fight, we must do so for those who come after us.
 Generation Jones must finally be heard, for our children and grandchildren who no longer know how to think for themselves, have no practical knowledge of history and are relentlessly propagandized.
 Because we remember, we must preserve what has always made this country exceptional.
 We were a nation that aspired to not see class or color, but individual potential.
 And although we often fall short, we are—whether Obama thinks so or not—quite exceptional in upholding this ideal.
 And we are an exceptional generation that may be the last to put others before self in a world that swipes right, ghosts its peers and believes in after-birth infanticide.
 And because we honor sacrifice, our history and understand that individual, personal responsibility is how we make a better world, not by rising to power and telling others how they should live, we must find our voice.

 Recent studies by Nielsen and Pew Research found that younger Boomers are a driving force in the growth of technology.
 It’s no mystery—GenJones came of working age in the 1980s, on the cusp of the digital revolution.
 Faced with rapid technological changes in the workplace, Jonesers had to adapt or die, which has made them both tech-savvy and fearless about innovation.—Karie Daudt

-Generation Jones is the first and most woke generation of our time in the true sense of the word.
+Generation Jones is the first and most “woke” generation of our time in the true sense of the word.
 We cared about racial equality, eschewed the mistreatment of homosexuals and care about the environment, but we are, after all, our parents’ children, and many of us hold dear the Constitution, the Second Amendment and our right to remain a free people.
 We were also the first generation to understand that we, too, had been propagandized by the left.
-The next decade will be more important than ever, so let us not go gently into the good night. #Reignwell
+It’s time to show some respect.
+Let us not go gently into the good night. #Reignwell